 - Four Phase 2a clinical trials complete, one published study demonstrating proof-of-concept

-- Urgent unmet need; there are currently no FDA approved therapies for the prevention or treatment of GvHD in its acute and chronic forms
+- Urgent unmet need: there are currently no FDA approved therapies for the prevention or treatment of GVHD

 - Advancing towards Phase 2b randomized, placebo-controlled clinical studies